Surface-Feeding Insect Program

 How Does the Surface-Feeding Insect Protection Program Work?

-With this program, we will Inspect, Treat, and Repair your lawn as needed.
-This means you are covered for anything related to surface-feeding insects – start to finish.
+This program is designed to detect low levels of insect activity before noticeable damage occurs.
+We will Inspect, Treat, and Repair your lawn as needed.
+You are covered for anything related to surface-feeding insects – start to finish.

 Here is What Green Giant Will Do: